edgardcypher/css622/README.txt

 3.enter 9 from the main menu
 4.enter the exact name or a part of the name of book'author you are look for: enter Robert 5- a book information will be display in the console.

+Assigment 5:

+1- launch the application by running runApp.java
+2- that will create the DB and all necessary table
+3- use the file liberian.sql to import the data inside the database 4- log in as liberian by choosing 1 with id:lib0231 and password:alpha01 5-  you can choose from menu to add a book, list all book, add an account, list all account